Lidl close to US kick-off

 The arch-rival has opened more than 1,400 outlets in the States where it has pioneered "discount made in Germany".
 Presumably, Lidl is also looking to profit from the familiarity US consumers now have with this small-box, no-thrills concept.

 A Lidl services company has already opened a headquarters in Arlington/Virginia near Washington D.C.
-Its first task is to find suitable sites and to push expansion.
+Its first task in the generally prosperous mid-Atlantic Seaboard area is to find suitable sites and to push expansion.
 Sources close to the privately-held company understand that it intends to kick off with at least 100 stores in order to meet the minimum scale requirements for cost efficiency.

-So now all the thrifty Swabians need do is come, and all will be hunky-dory!
+So now all the thrifty Swabians need do is come and show thir legendary diligence...

 Podcast.
 Click arrow to listen to an audio version of the text: